 As many of you know, around these parts we are constantly debating the merits of various financial services employees’ food eating challenges.
 Historically, we’ve detracted points for allowing the participants far too much time to complete the task at hand (opening bell to close, might as well just make it limitless), an insufficient volume of food (a box of Munchkins, considered by many to be a snack), and lack of originality (vending machine challenges have been done).
 On the flip side, we’ve applauded creativity (an investment banker and 500 Starburst enter a room and there’s a webcam involved),* obscene amounts of food and enough sugar to cause hyperglycemia (244 oysters, a cupcake of death), and topicality (the delicacy that is the Sausage Pancake Bite: yes!
 Double Downs: double yes!).

-The Germans are “going on a diet” that will involve a “painstaking, methodical, meticulous approach to boosting efficiency” and “very significant streamlining” in the investment bank and no one, not even the people hiding out in Chicago are safe.
+The Germans are “going on a diet” that will involve a “painstaking, methodical, meticulous approach to boosting efficiency” and “very significantly streamlining” in the investment bank and no one, not even the people hiding out in Chicago are safe.

 Back in December, things were not going so well for hedge fund manager Raj Rajaratnam.
 For starters, he had just reported to prison to serve an eleven year sentence for insider trading, where there would be no April Fool’s day midgets or employees to tase or extra mayo to eat.
 Then there was the matter of the “unique constellation of ailments ravaging his body,” and the kidney transplant he was said to need.
-Finally, and not that there’s anything wrong with this, but if you’re a person who thinks looks matter, he was quite fat.
-It would have been enough to send Raj into an understandable tailspin of sorrow and despair.
+Finally, and not that there’s anything wrong with this, but if you’re a person who thinks looks matter, he was fat.
+It would have been enough to send Raj into an understandable a tailspin of sorrow and despair.
 And yet?
 It turns out the Galleon founder is not only doing great but looks good too.
 How good?
-While we have no photographic evidence, consider that an attorney not related to or paid by the guy, ostensibly speaking to Bloomberg about a story involving Raj declining to answer questions about a tax shelter case, could not help but steer the conversation to Big R’s new body.
+While we have no photographic evidence, consider that an attorney who does not represent the guy and was ostensibly speaking to Bloomberg about a story involving Raj declining to answer questions about a tax shelter case could not help but steer the conversation to Big R’s new body.